paulosuzart/paulosuzart.github.io/_posts/2018-04-19-exploring-optional-types-in-java8.md

 I'm not in the business of type theory, I actually suck at it when it comes to explaining these things formally.
 But I can say optional feels very good in Java too, even though using Vavr.io was a better option.
 Vavr actually looks more like Category Theory library for Java, or at least a subset what is generally found for [Scala](https://www.scala-lang.org/).

+Vavr also provide [Predicates](https://static.javadoc.io/io.vavr/vavr/0.9.2/io/vavr/Predicates.html) that can be used to do [Pattern Match](http://www.vavr.io/vavr-docs/#_pattern_matching) in Java.
+It's extremely ugly to pattern match with a unfriendly syntax though.

+One thing to notices is that during de exercises, it was easy to hit the StackOverflowError wall.
+Of course there is some brutal recursion here and I was not giving any attention to resource use or the possibility to get a StackOverflowError, but the trees used for testing had no more than 3 levels, what makes things to be a bit worry.

 Of course some credit here goes to Java8 lambdas that made it much much more smooth to work with this kind of construct that otherwise would be just bizarre to implement.

+T

 Hope you have liked the post.
 Happy Optional Types!